Highlands

 How to reach the Icelandic Highlands?

 Two main overland routes link the north and south.
-The western route over Kjolur is passable by ordinary vehicles in summer.
-Onwards around the Langjokull glacier on the way to Hveravellir geothermal field before emerging by the Ring Road in the north.
-However, the weather can change even quicker in these parts so we recommend either a self-drive trip with assistance or simply joining a guided tour where experts lead the way
+The western route over Kjölur is passable by ordinary vehicles in summer.
+Onwards around the Langjökull glacier on the way to Hveravellir geothermal field before emerging by the Ring Road in the north.
+However, the weather can change even quicker in these parts so we recommend either a self-drive trip with assistance or simply joining a guided tour where experts lead the way.

 Kjölur